watchdog90/Hotel-recommender-based-on-customer-comments/README.md

 ## Task Objectives:

- 1.How to deal with customer comments data?
+<br> 1.How to deal with customer comments data?
- 2.How to remove stop words?
+<br>  2.How to remove stop words?
- 3.How to calculate Cosine similarity?
+<br> 3.How to calculate Cosine similarity?
- 4.How to do top N recommendation?
+<br> 4.How to do top N recommendation?